soblenes32/LSM9DS1-Pi4j-Driver/README.md

 ### Prerequisites

-The LSM9DS1 Pi4j Driver has a dependency on the Pi4j core libraries, and apache commons collections.
+The LSM9DS1 Pi4j Driver has a dependency on the Pi4j core libraries and apache commons collections.
 These libraries must be included in your project classpath.

-If you are including the project java source files directly and using your own gradle build script, the following dependencies should be included:
+If you are including the project java source files directly and using your own gradle build script, the following dependencies should be present:

 ```
 compile group: 'commons-collections', name: 'commons-collections', version: '3.2.2'